chriscasano/cockroach-openshift/os-managed-azure/README.md

-# Managed OpenShift on azure
+# Managed OpenShift on Azure

 The following scripts are compiled from here: https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster